I was sent some Cypriot Potatoes to try out and sent some tasty recipes to share. I was not paid for this post.

 - Bake for 35-40 mins until golden.
 Leave to rest for 10 mins before cutting into wedges.
 Serve with a salad of lightly dressed Cos lettuce.

-The potatoes looked felt and tasted high quality, they baked perfectly in the oven and tasted
+The potatoes looked felt and tasted high quality, they baked perfectly in the oven and tasted so yummy.

 These Cypriot Potatoes will be available in Tesco loose from December and pack as part of their finest range from January.